ubccr/xdmod/docs/simpleSAMLphp.md

 ---
-title: Federated Authentication Guide
+title: Single Sign On Guide
 ---

 ----------

-Documentation only covers using [SimpleSAMLphp][ssp] for SAML federated authentication.
+Documentation only covers using [SimpleSAMLphp][ssp] for Single Sign On.

 ----------